 “Playing at the Brentwood Presbyterian Church was a unique experience.
 Both Ron Johnston and I felt extremely peaceful and comfortable from the moment we stepped into the church.
 There was a wonderful vibe inside and the sound of our saxophone and piano was really warm and intimate.
 We are looking forward to our next concert there!”

 “Brentwood Presbyterian church is a wonderful space to create in.
 The acoustics are warm and the space has beautiful natural reverb.
 It was a pleasure for Nomad to do a live recording of our performance there.”

 Denis Nokony (Assistant Director Cultural Services, City of Burnaby)

 “It is a very attractive space, well suited to performances and presentations, and destined to become even better equipped to so do with your proposed plans for upgrades and renovations.
 I foresee the community of Brentwood growing significantly in the years ahead, and demands for proximate, well-appointed and affordable spaces for creative celebration will no doubt increase.
 I am happy to offer an endorsement for your initiatives in improving the Sanctuary in Brentwood for local and community arts and culture use into the future.”

-Cory Weeds (jazz impresario and Artistic Director of the Cellar Jazz Society)
+Cory Weeds (jazz impresario and saxophonist)

 “I have performed at and listened to performances in the Sanctuary in Brentwood.
 I have found it to be very acoustically pleasing on both sides.
-Having the church become a community arts venue would be an invaluable addition to the City Of Burnaby and I am 100% behind it.”
+Having the church become a community arts venue would be an invaluable addition to the City of Burnaby and I am 100% behind it.”